wur-bioinformatics/introduction-to-bioinformatics/week5.md

 History of genome sequencing and the Human Genome Project.
 Credits: {cite}`landmarks_in_genetics_2003`.
 :::
+%#% Beautiful figure but under copyright by Springer Nature.
+Their quick price estimate returns a $250 price tag for our use case.
+Recreate 5-10 major landmarks ourselves.
 As previously described, the project was very costly, with an estimated cost of \$3 billion.
 In comparison, it is nowadays possible to sequence all variants between a human genome and the reference for less than \$1,000 on Illumina’s NovaSeq